Bootloaders

 • GRUB requirements:

-• Configure GRUB to use partition UUIDs instead of Linux UUIDs.
-Partition UUIDs will not change between different UEFI motherboards.
+• Configure GRUB to use GPT partition UUIDs instead of Linux partition UUIDs.
+GPT partition UUIDs will not change between different UEFI motherboards.
 [21][22]

 • Install GRUB to the UEFI partition mount.
 Use the --removable option to set a default UEFI firmware at /boot/efi/EFI/BOOT/BOOTX64.efi.
 This assumes that only one operating system will be installed on the storage device.
 [9] Also use the --no-nvram option to avoid modifying UEFI variables on the local motherboard.
 [20]